chrisahart/chrisahart.github.io/_posts/2023-08-10-majestic_wines-red.md

 ---

-# Majestic wines red wine analysis

 I present some basis analysis, with [data](https://github.com/chrisahart/vivino-majestic/tree/main/analysis/data) downloaded from [Majestic wines](https://www.majestic.co.uk), limited to currently in stock red wines only.
 Half bottles, port and wines with a price over £100 were removed from the dataset.
-Only countries with more than 1 wine were included in the dataset, therefore excluding English wine.
+Only countries with more than 10 wine were included in the dataset, therefore excluding: Austria, England, Georgia, Germany, Greece, Hungary, Israel, Lebanon, Moldova, Romania and Slovenia.

 | Country      | Number of wines | Number of Regions | Average price / £ | Average rating |
 | -----------      | ----------- | ----------- | -----------| ----------- |